Yves Tumor

-Sean Lee Bowie (born February 14, 1990), best known by the recording alias Yves Tumor, is an American musician and producer of experimental music, born in Miami, Florida, and currently based in Turin, Italy.
+Sean Lee Bowie, best known by the recording alias Yves Tumor, is an American musician and producer of experimental music, born in Miami, Florida.

 To date, they have released five studio albums: When Man Fails You (2015), Serpent Music (2016), Safe in the Hands of Love (2018), Heaven to a Tortured Mind (2020), and Praise a Lord Who Chews but Which Does Not Consume; (Or Simply, Hot Between Worlds) (2023).

 Life and career

 Raised in Knoxville, Tennessee, Tumor started making music at age 16 as an outlet away from "dull, conservative surroundings".
 Tumor is self-taught, and plays drums, bass, guitar, and keyboards.
 Describing their experience growing up in Tennessee as unpleasant, Yves moved at age 20 to San Diego, and then after college, to Los Angeles.
 They met Mykki Blanco in 2012, later touring for two and a half years throughout Europe and Asia.

 2015–2017: Beginning of the Yves Tumor project

-In the early 2010s, Tumor recorded as Teams, and made music which AllMusic described as "post-chillwave".
-They debuted the Yves Tumor project in 2015 with an EP for Berlin's experimental club label Janus, and another one for Blanco's label, Dogfood MG.
+In the early 2010s, Tumor recorded as T.E.A.M.S., and made music which AllMusic described as "post-chillwave".
+After retiring the moniker in 2014, they debuted the Yves Tumor project in 2015.
 That same year, they released their first album, When Man Fails You (which would later be re-released by Apothecary Compositions on April 29, 2016).

 In September 2016, Tumor signed with PAN Records and released their label debut, Serpent Music.
 Yves had worked on the album for three years after moving to Leipzig, Germany.
 The album was recorded between Miami, Leipzig, Los Angeles and Berlin.
 In Pitchforks review of the album, critic Andy Beta compared Tumor's musical style to James Ferraro and Dean Blunt, and noted their use of "unsettling percussive loops and field recordings to create a mood as if lost in a strange urban landscape."

 In September 2017, Tumor released a compilation album titled Experiencing the Deposit of Faith for free.
 Later that week, it was revealed through a tour announcement that Tumor had signed to Warp Records.
 Following the announcement, the artist embarked on a tour with a new audiovisual show.